 IT 3.0 software now requires environments and infrastructure for agents to operate, instead of translating human-centric processes from the 1900s into workflows – the era of agent-computer interfaces.

 • Recruiting coordinators → Chatbots already schedule interviews and screen resumes.
+This role has maybe 18 months left.

 • Finance & HR ops → AI reconciles invoices, updates HR records, and generates compliance docs.
+Every manual handoff is a liability.

 Which IT 2.0 Tools Are Most at Risk?